oakestra/oakestra/README.md

       - Fully qualified service name:
         - microservice_name: name of the service (max 10 char, no symbols)
         - microservice_namespace: namespace of the service, used to reference different deployment of the same service.
 Examples of namespace name can be `default` or `production` or `test` (max 10 char, no symbols)
-      - virtualization: currently the only uspported virtualization is `container`
+      - virtualization: currently the only unsupported virtualization is `container`
       - cmd: list of the commands to be executed inside the container at startup
       - vcpu,vgpu,memory: minimum cpu/gpu vcores and memory amount needed to run the container
       - vtpus: currently not implemented
       - storage: minimum storage size required (currently the scheduler does not take this value into account)
-      - bandwidth_in/out: minimum required bandwith on the worker node. (currently the scheduler does not take this value into account)
+      - bandwidth_in/out: minimum required bandwidth on the worker node. (currently the scheduler does not take this value into account)
       - port: port mapping for the container in the syntax hostport_1:containerport_1\[/protocol];hostport_2:containerport_2\[/protocol] (default protocol is tcp)
       - addresses: allows to specify a custom ip address to be used to balance the traffic across all the service instances.
         - rr\_ip: [optional filed] This field allows you to setup a custom Round Robin network address to reference all the instances belonging to this service.
 This address is going to be permanently bounded to the service.
 The address MUST be in the form `10.30.x.y` and must not collide with any other Instance Address or Service IP in the system, otherwise an error will be returned.
 If you don't specify a RR_ip and you don't set this field, a new address will be generated by the system.